ertantorizkyf/money-tracker-go/README.md

 ## Documentation

-1. DB schemas can be viewed under the `erd.puml` file
+1. DB schemas can be viewed under the `./docs/diagrams/erd/` directory
-2. API collection can be viewed under the `money_tracker.postman_collection.json` file
+2. API collection can be viewed under the `./docs/postman/` directory
+3. Sequence diagrams can be viewed under `./docs/diagrams/sequence/` directory

 ## License